 Not only is black walnut tincture a potent medicine, it’s also one of the few land-based sources of iodine.
 While you can forage for salt deposits inland or extract salt from plant material when you’re far from ocean salt sources, most inland sources of salt lack iodine.
 Black walnuts, specifically black walnut husks, are a great source of iodine in a pinch.

-I’ve found spotty references that suggest that black walnut hull extracts were applied to those exposed to radiation after the Chernobyl disaster.
-Supposedly if you apply the black walnut tincture to the skin, the iodine can be absorbed directly.
+I’ve found spotty references suggesting that black walnut hull extracts were applied to those exposed to radiation after the Chernobyl disaster.
+Supposedly, if you apply the black walnut tincture to the skin, the iodine can be absorbed directly.
 I’m still looking for a good, reputable source to back up this information.

-Other sources say that it contains enough iodine to be used as a topical anesthetic for wounds.
-Given that black walnut tincture also contains tannins which are antibacterial, and this makes sense even if iodine levels are in fact relatively low.
+Other sources say it contains enough iodine to be used as a topical wound anesthetic.
+Given that black walnut tincture also contains tannins, which are antibacterial, this makes sense even if iodine levels are, in fact, relatively low.
 Add in the fact that it’s in a suspension of high-proof alcohol, and you’ve got a great recipe for wound sterilization.

 As you first cut a very fresh black walnut it can be a bit deceiving.
 The fresh husks are a creamy white color.
 As they’re broken and exposed to air, they oxidize almost immediately and begin to turn brown.
 I was hoping to get a picture of the white interior, but they brown in less than 2 seconds and I just couldn’t move that fast.